-Examples for applications of continuously indexed individual constraints are First Order Stochastic Dominance Constraints [11] and Distributionally Robust Chance Constraints [44].
-In the context of engineering problems, individual constraints - though attractive because they may sometimes allow one to directly find explicit deterministic equivalents of the probabilistic constraint - are less appropriate in general.
-For instance, in the water reservoir context, (6) just ensures that the water level stays above c with given probability p at each time $t \in [0, T]$ individually.
-Usually, one is interested, however, in keeping the level above c with given probability p uniformly throughout the time horizon [0, T] which corresponds to (4) and is a much stronger requirement.
+Examples for applications of continuously indexed individual constraints are First Order Stochastic Dominance Constraints (Dentcheva and Ruszczyński 2010) and Distributionally Robust Chance Constraints (Zymler et al. 2013).
+In the water reservoir context, (6) just ensures that the water level stays above c with given probability p at each time $t \in [0, T]$ individually.
+Usually, one is interested, however, in keeping the level above c with given probability p uniformly throughout the time horizon [0, T]which corresponds to (4) and is a much stronger requirement.

-A first theoretical analysis of optimization problems subject to probust constraints can be found in [14] (continuity properties and existence and stability of solutions) and in [42] (differentiability and gradient formulae).
+A first theoretical analysis of optimization problems subject to probust constraints can be found in Farshbaf-Shaker et al. (2018) (continuity properties and existence and stability of solutions) and in Van Ackooij et al. (2020) (differentiability and gradient formulae).
 As far as the numerical solution of such problems is concerned, early attempts using worst case analysis allowed for an analytical reduction of the continuously indexed constraint to a conventional one with a single (but now moving) index.
 Such favorable situation is exceptional, however.
-For instance, in the capacity maximization problem for gas networks considered in [23], it was assumed that the network is a tree.
+For instance, in the capacity maximization problem for gas networks considered in Heitsch (2020), it was assumed that the network is a tree.
 As soon as cycles are involved, such analytical reduction is no longer possible and numerical techniques have to be developed.
 The purpose of the present work is to propose efficient algorithmic solution schemes for probust problems which are based on adaptive grid refinement strategies and clearly outperform a brute force uniform discretization of the index set.
+The basic idea of grid refinement is the selection of new gridpoints (actually indices representing inequalities) according to their importance with respect to the given probability distribution.
+This leads to an alternating two-phase algorithm where the upper level iterates on the decision x with the current grid fixed and the lower level iterates on finding a new grid point with the current decision x fixed.
+The resulting grids are highly non-uniform in general and provide a satisfactory approximation of the probabilistic constraint with much fewer points than uniform grids.

-The paper is organized as follows: In Section 2, the algorithmic details of our solution approach are presented.
+The paper is organized as follows: In Sect.
+2, the algorithmic details of our solution approach are presented.
 We start with a brief review of the spheric-radial decomposition of Gaussian random vectors which is a successful tool for solving conventional (finitely indexed) probabilistic programs as (1) for Gaussian (more generally: elliptically symmetric) distributions.
 We then propose and illustrate a conceptual two-level (alternating) algorithm for adaptive grid refinement.
 This is followed by the description of an implementable algorithm whose superiority over uniform grid generation methods is demonstrated for a numerical example.
-In Section 3, our adaptive algorithm will be applied to a simplified model of water reservoir control.
-Results will be compared on the algorithmic level with a standard approach using uniform grids and on the modeling level with a simplifying reduction of to expected inflows according to (2) or time-wise individual chance constraints according to (6).
-Finally, Section 4 provides a convergence proof for the conceptual algorithm mentioned above.
+Section 3 provides a convergence proof for the conceptual algorithm mentioned above.
+Finally in Sect.
+4, our adaptive algorithm will be applied to a simplified model of water reservoir control.
+Results will be compared on the algorithmic level with a standard approach using uniform grids and on the modeling level with a simplifying reduction to expected inflows according to (2) or time-wise individual chance constraints according to (6).